Welcome to ‘Shop Kuali Recipes’, proudly brought to you by Kuali and Tesco | Lotus’s, our trusted partner.

-Shop Kuali Recipes is an answer to busy professionals out there looking for convenience when shopping for quality ingredients, paired with a simple yet delicious recipe.
-Bundled recipes chosen are meal planners designed for two persons cooking three times a week.
+Shop Kuali Recipes is an answer to busy professionals out there who are looking for convenience when shopping for quality ingredients that are paired with a simple yet delicious recipe.
+Bundled recipes chosen are designed for two persons cooking three times a week.
 Cooking for more?
 Simply double up the recipe ingredients!

-Check out this week’s meal plan, the ‘This is In-Kuih-dible’ series:
+Check out this week’s meal plan, ‘Chocolate Chiffon 3 Ways’ series:

-Save this recipe to refer to later and check out at our Trusted Partner, Tesco / Lotus’s.
+Save these recipes to refer to later and check out at our Trusted Partner, Tesco/Lotus’s.

 Want more meal planners?
 Check out the full listing at Shop, Cook, Eat, Repeat.